lambdacasserole/useful-bash-things/README.md

 ![Logo](logo.png)

+## /crontab/*
+These files contain snippets runnable from within `crontab`.
+Usually things to do with updates and/or SSL certificate renewals.

 ## /home/*
 These files contain snippets I find useful to include in any of the files under a users home (`~`) directory on Linux.
 They're named with the convention `n-f.sh` where: